chuahxinyu/ccdp10003assignment1take2/RedoTodo.md

 - [ ] 4Ca.
 TooEarlyBreaths
 - [ ] 4Da.
 TooEarlyCallHelp
 - [ ] 5.
 InitialVitals
-  - narration: and every scenario is one that can happen in our real lives
+  - narration: and every scenario is one that can happen in our own lives
   - story: You establish that the person is unconscious and not breathing.
 What do you do next?
   - [5Aa.
 InitialVitalsAgain / 5Ba.
 EarlyCompresisons / 5Ca.
 EarlyBreaths / 5Da.
 EarlyCallHelp / 6.
 CallHelp]
 - [ ] 5Aa.
 InitialVitalsAgain